 On a surface level, you can throw yourself around to the EP completely carefree on a dance floor, but your lyrics – especially on ‘Boy’ – highlight the dangers faced by trans people who have been the subject of trans and/or homophobic abuse.
 Do you write from experience?

-I think all Trans people are exposed to the abuse written about ‘Boy’.
+I think all trans people are exposed to the abuse written about on ‘Boy’.
 On one level, yes ‘Boy’ comes from my resentment to how I’ve personally been treated.
-But I’m nothing special, all Trans people experience the same hate.
+But I’m nothing special, all trans people experience the same hate.

 Is the EP your way of dealing with and shouting back at those who have tried to silence or physically hurt you?

 Art is in general, my art is my catharsis.
 It’s my rage, my passion, my love, my hate.
 So on some level, yes it’s my aggression.

 Your video for ‘Boy’ looks incredible.
 Tell us a little about the shoot: How much red wine did you consume?
 Would you recommend bathing in it to your fans?